Why Your Competitors' Products Are Smarter Than Yours

 The Connected-Disconnected Divide Is Now a Competitive Moat

-The gap across every one of those rows represents lost revenue, lost relationships, and growing compliance risk.
-And the companies filling those gaps are not startups — they are your established competitors.
+Each of those rows represents lost revenue, lost relationships, and growing compliance risk.
+The companies filling those gaps are not startups — they are your established competitors.

 What Leading Brands Are Actually Doing